public class PgStatement extends Object implements Statement, BaseStatement

 this method is a noop.
 To insure that a cursor has the proper isolation

-level to support updates, the cursor's SELECT
+level to support updates, the cursor's SELECT statement

-should have the form SELECT FOR UPDATE
+should have the form SELECT FOR UPDATE.
+If

-is not present, positioned updates may fail.
+FOR UPDATE is not present, positioned updates may fail.

 Note: By definition, the execution of positioned updates and

-deletes must be done by a different Statement
+deletes must be done by a different Statement object than

-the one that generated the ResultSet
+the one that generated the ResultSet object being used for

 positioning.
 Also, cursor names must be unique within a connection.

-- the new cursor name, which must be unique within
+setCursorName in interface Statementname - the new cursor name, which must be unique within

-- if a database access error occurs or
+a connectionSQLException - if a database access error occurs or

-object or there are no more results, -1
+java.sql.StatementResultSet object or there are no more results, -1

 is returned.
-This method should be called only once per result.getUpdateCount
+This method should be called only once per result.getUpdateCount in interface StatementResultSet object or there are no more resultsSQLException - if a database access error occurs or

-public boolean getMoreResults() throws SQLException
+throws SQLException

-object's next result, returns
+java.sql.StatementStatement object's next result, returns

 implicitly closes any current ResultSet

-object(s) obtained with the method getResultSet
+object(s) obtained with the method getResultSet.

 There are no more results when the following is true: